linustws/linustws/README.md

 ###

 <p align="left">I'm a Year 3 NUS Computer Science undergrad with a passion for learning new technologies and creating innovative solutions.
 My determination shines through as I see every challenge through to completion.
-An easy-going, open-minded, and adventurous personality, I thrive on exploring new horizons 🤠<br><br>- 🔭 I’m working as an unemployed student <br>- 📚 I'm currently taking CS4261, CS3230, CS2106, CS2105 and ACC1701X<br>- ⚡ In my free time I like to dance, game and create stuff</p>
+An easy-going, open-minded, and adventurous personality, I thrive on exploring new horizons 🤠<br><br>- 🔭 I’m working as a full-time student <br>- 📚 I'm currently taking CS4261, CS3230, CS2106, CS2105 and ACC1701X<br>- ⚡ In my free time I like to dance, game and create stuff</p>

 ###